 Favorite Dogs in Movies and TV

 Lassie is cool.
 I grew up watching Lassie shows on tv, but in no episode did I ever feel true pain or feel really close to the ol’ girl.
 Not like when I got to a certain chapter in “Where The Red Fern Grows”, or “Marley and Me.”
 No, I never messy-cried with Lassy.
 And while I don’t think a movie’s ability to make you cry should be a factor in how good it is, it certainly speaks to the degree that the movie has developed your connection to the characters.
-These are the best movies about dogs that I've ever seen!
+These are the best movies about dogs for dog lovers that I've ever seen!

 Dogs have always been able to push our emotional buttons just as easily than some human characters, and a good dog actor can really make or break a movie.
-The movies and TV shows below are some of my favorites for various reasons, chief among them is their amazing iconic dogs and famous dog actors and actresses!
+The movies and TV shows below are some of my favorites for various reasons, chief among them is their amazing iconic dogs and famous Hollywood dog actors and actresses!
 Let me know if there’s anything you think I missed!

 1. Homeward Bound